 Or hey, if you want drama and anger:

 “Dammit Al!
 That ‘little girl throwing her temper tantrum‘ seems to have attracted a few followers.
 Don’t you think, Al?
 Looks like maybe her message caught on with more than just ‘the bums and alkies,’ didn’t it?
 You know what else, Al?
-She seems to have picked up?
+Do you know what the ‘little girl’ has managed to pick up?
 Fucking anti-aircraft missiles!
 She’s got the power to shoot down planes now, and there’s reports saying she might be looking to blow up the dam at James Bay as well!
 You think maybe it’s time we start taking her seriously, Al?”

 Each of these opening lines would go a long way towards establishing how much each man already knew about Molly Grace, as well as laying out some basic outlines as to their recent history together.
 Because these two men would have had a lot of history together, especially if this is Jack Hemp’s second term as PM.